aiven/terraform-provider-aiven/docs/data-sources/account_team_member.md

 * `accepted` - is a boolean flag that determines whether an invitation was accepted or not by the user.
 `false` value means that the invitation was sent to the user but not yet accepted.
-`true` means that the user accepted the invitation and now a member of an account team.
+`true` means that the user accepted the invitation and is now a member of an account team.

 * `create_time` - time of creation.